The Mountain and the Viper: In Meereen

 Missandei notices Grey Worm watching her bathe, and he later apologizes.
 She asks if he remembers his castration, saying that it was a horrible thing to do to a boy.
-Grey Worm responds that if he had not become an Unsullied they would have never met.
+Grey Worm responds that if he had not become an Unsullied, they would have never met.
 Meanwhile, Barristan receives a letter with the Hand of the King's seal.
 Inside is Jorah's royal pardon from Robert Baratheon for spying on Daenerys.
 Jorah is forced to admit his duplicity and Daenerys exiles him from Meereen.

 In the Vale

 Petyr is interrogated about Lysa's death by the nobility of the Vale, who are skeptical that she committed suicide.
 Sansa is asked to testify; she reveals her identity, corroborates Petyr's story, and convinces the nobles of his innocence.
 Robin is then instructed to begin his lordship by touring the Vale.

 Sandor and Arya arrive at the Bloody Gate, only to be informed of Lysa's death.
-Arya begins laughing hysterically at their situation.
+Arya begins laughing ironically at their situation.